jotyGill/openpyn-nordvpn/README.md

                         interface

   --allow INTERNALLY_ALLOWED [INTERNALLY_ALLOWED ...]
-                        To be used with "f" to allow ports but ONLY to INTERNAL IP RANGE. e.g, you can use your PC as SSH, HTTP server for local devices (e.g 192.168.1.* range) by using "openpyn us -f --allow 22 80"
+                        To be used with "f" to allow TCP ports but ONLY to INTERNAL IP RANGE. e.g, you can use your PC as SSH, HTTP server for local devices (e.g 192.168.1.* range) by using "openpyn us -f --allow 22 80"

+  --allow-udp INTERNALLY_ALLOWED_UDP [INTERNALLY_ALLOWED_UDP ...]
+                        To be used with "f" to allow UDP ports but ONLY to INTERNAL IP RANGE. e.g, you can use your PC as a DNS server for local devices (e.g 192.168.1.* range) by using "openpyn us -f --allow-udp 53"

   --update              Fetch the latest config files from nord''s site